mit-orcd/orcd-docs-edit/docs/recipes/openclaw-engaging.md

 token does not auto-fill after opening the URL, copy the full token from the output and paste it into the authentication prompt in the dashboard.

-### ENOTDIR error after moving `.openclaw` to a symlink
+### ENOTDIR error after moving the repo or `.openclaw`

-If the gateway fails with `ENOTDIR` after moving `~/.openclaw` to scratch or PI storage via symlink, the running gateway still has stale file handles to the old path.
-Cancel the SLURM job and relaunch — the new gateway process will follow the symlink correctly.
+If the gateway fails with `ENOTDIR` after moving the repo directory or creating a symlink, the running gateway still has stale file handles to the old path.
+Cancel the SLURM job and relaunch — the new gateway process will resolve the new paths correctly.

 ### Out of memory during setup